etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
+=xx=
+* Some tweaks on checking fields in the campaign edit .

 = 1.8.3 Nov 12, 2017 =
 * Fixes some issues on delete and update functions in the addons page.
 * Fixes an issue on duplicated youtube metabox in campaign wizard.